Divergent series: past, present, future: The present

-\begin{definition} A series $\sum_{n=0}^\infty a_n$ is {\it Borel-Summable} if the series $\sum_{n=0}^\infty \frac{a_n}{n!} z^n$ has a nonzero radius of convergence, if it can be extended along the positive real axis and if the integral is convergent with value $S$.
-We call $S$ the {\it Borel sum} of the series.\end{definition}
+\begin{definition}\begin{enumerate} \item A power series $\sum_{n=0}^\infty a_nx^{n+1}$ is 1-summable (Borel-summable) in the direction $d$, where $d$ is a half-line from the origin in the complex plane if \begin{itemize} \item the series $\sum_{n=0}^\infty a_n\frac{\zeta^n}{n!}$ has a nonzero radius of convergence, and the sum of the series is an analytic function $g(\zeta)$ on the disk of convergence, \item the function $g(\zeta)$ can be extended along the half line $d$, \item and the integral is convergent in some domain, with value $S(x)$. \end{itemize} We call $S(x)$ the sum of the power series.\item A power series $\sum_{n=0}^\infty a_nx^{n+1}$ is 1-summable if it is 1-summable in all directions $d$, except a finite number of exceptional directions.\end{enumerate}\end{definition}

-{\bf Example:} In the case of the solution of the Euler differential equation we have $a_n= (-1)^n n! x^{n+1}$.
+{\bf Example:} In the case of the solution to Euler's differential equation we have $a_n= (-1)^n n! $.
 Then

-Hence
+Hence,